 The transient lodging tax rate is levied at a rate of 6.5 percent of the amount charged for hotel and motel rooms, plus \$1.25 per room per night.
 Although growth has been seen in the past two years, revenue from transient lodging was affected for several years by consumer confidence impacted by federal budget difficulties and sequestration.
 The greater increase in FY 2017 is attributed to the impact of that year's Presidential Inauguration.
-The significant decline in FY 2019 is the impact of the shift in revenue generated from transient lodging from the Northern Virginia Transportation Authority for Northern Virginia transportation projects (NVTA 30% funding) to the State to provide dedicated funding for WMATA.
-For the fiscal year ended June 30, 2022, transient lodging taxes amounted to \$10.2 million and represented 1.4 percent of all tax revenues, based on the City's unaudited records.
+The significant decline in FY 2019 is the impact of the shift in revenue generated from transient lodging from the Northern Virginia Transportation Authority for Northern Virginia transportation projects (NVTA 30% funding) to the Commonwealth to provide dedicated funding for WMATA.
+For the fiscal year ended June 30, 2023, transient lodging taxes amounted to \$12.0 million and represented 1.6 percent of all tax revenues.